Intercultural and Global Engagement Co-curricular Initiatives and Impact

 Chapel is our community's "homeroom," where we regularly gather our diverse community together to experience our unity in Christ.
 Through exposure to different styles of worship, and listening to a broad variety of voices from different contexts, we learn to appreciate different forms and traditions of worship, and benefit from listening to the broad collective voice of the global Church.

-Links to particular chapels
+Links to selected chapels are below.

 Oct 25, 2019